ENVIRONMENTAL EDUCATION

 Duration: 4+ teaching hours

-SECTION: ENVIRONMENT/CULTURE
+MODULE: ENVIRONMENT/CULTURE

-SUBJECT: CARE FOR THE ENVIRONMENT
+THEME: CARING FOR THE ENVIRONMENT

-SPECIFIC TOPICS: LOCAL NATURAL HERITAGE, CULTURAL HERITAGE, CLIMATE CHANGE, ECOLOGY, SUSTAINABLE DEVELOPMENT, BIODIVERSITY
+SUBTHEMES: LOCAL NATURAL HERITAGE, CULTURAL HERITAGE, CLIMATE CHANGE, ECOLOGY, SUSTAINABLE DEVELOPMENT, BIODIVERSITY

-DESCRIPTION - OBJECTIVES
+DESCRIPTION - GOALS

 ACTIVITIES